Mint-made errors: Post-mint damage

-Authentic error coins are often confused with coins that have post-mint damage.
+Authentic error coins are often confused with coins that have post-mint damage (PMD).
 Such coins are damaged (gouged, scraped, etched, mutilated, flattened) after the final strike, either accidentally or deliberately.
-If damage occurs at the mint after the minting process, for example in subsequent automated handling, it is still considered post-mint damage.
-Corrosion, scratches, bending, and dings can all occur to coins in circulation and sometimes may mimic mint-errors.
+If damage occurs at the mint after the minting process, for example, in subsequent automated handling, it is still considered post-mint damage.
+Corrosion, scratches, bending, and dings can all affect coins in circulation and sometimes may mimic mint errors.

 Numismatic value of error coins

 Like other coins, the value of errors is based in part on rarity and condition.
-In general, lower denomination errors are less expensive than higher denomination errors simply because more such coins are minted resulting in available errors.
-Due to improvements in production and inspection, modern errors are more rare and this impacts value.
-Some types of errors, such as clipped planchets, edge strikes, and foreign object strike-throughs can be faked.
+In general, lower-denomination errors are less expensive than higher-denomination errors simply because more such coins are minted, resulting in available errors.
+Due to improvements in production and inspection, modern errors are rarer, and this impacts value.
+Some types of errors, such as clipped planchets, edge strikes, and foreign-object strike-throughs, can be faked.
 Many errors are sold ungraded because of their relatively low value and the relative cost of grading.
 In addition, errors are often not noted by grading services.
-Overdates, mules, brockage, double denomination, and struck on the wrong planchet errors are often valuable.
+Overdates, mules, brockages, double-denomination errors, and wrong-planchet errors are often valuable.
 Errors on ancient, medieval, and higher-value coins, however, may be detrimental to the coin's numismatic value.